suddhumaddi/ComputerVision-Rag-Publication-Assistant/README.md

 ![Working App](screenshot/app_screenshot.jpg)

-A Computer Vision publication RAG assistant that answers questions about a single Ready Tensor publication using:
+A Computer Vision publication RAG assistant that answers questions about a Ready Tensor publication using:
 - LangChain
 - FAISS for retrieval
 - HuggingFace sentence-transformers embeddings